Opdex/opdex-v1-api-csharp/docs/VaultsApi.md

 Build Propose Create Certificate Transaction Quote

 Builds a quote for a transaction to create a proposal for creating a vault certificate.
+Creating a proposal requires a deposit of 500 CRS, which is returned upon completion of the proposal.
 The quote can be broadcast by a Stratis Transaction Handoff Broadcastor.
 See the [specification](https://github.com/Opdex/STHS) for further details.

 ### Example
 ```csharp